Lightning-AI/pytorch-lightning/docs/source-fabric/fundamentals/precision.rst

     model = MyModel()
     model = fabric.setup(model)  # model gets cast to torch.bfloat16

-Tipp: For faster initialization, you can create model parameters with the desired dtype directly on the device:
+Tip: For faster initialization, you can create model parameters with the desired dtype directly on the device:

 .. code-block:: python